atxmemo/atxmemo.github.io/_posts/2016-01-12-Banff-And-The-Canadian-Rockies.markdown

 </a>
 <span class="caption text-muted">Lake Louise</span>

 <p>The next day I went to Lake Louise, which is a lake in the valley between two beautiful mountains right across from the Lake Louise Skii Resort.
 There is a hotel in the shoreline called the Fairmont Hotel and it is really fancy.
-The hotel was first conceived by the railway business at the end of the 19th century, as a vacation destination to lure travellers and railroad workers. <p>
+The hotel was first conceived by the railway business at the end of the 19th century as a vacation destination to lure travelers and railroad workers. <p>
 <p>It is so cold in the winter months that the Lake completely freezes over, so you can walk across it and even ice skate on it.<p>

 <a href="#">